VEuPathDB/StaticContent/content/common/user_datasets_help.md

     <li>compress the files into a .tar.gz, .tgz or .zip file</li>
     <li>compress the set of files, not a folder containing them</li>
     <li>make sure there are no empty files</li>
+    <li>values can be no longer than 1000 characters and should not contain newlines</li>
     </ul>

     The upload requires: